Transportation

 Neff and Purcell Intersection

-The franchise utilities, such as power, internet, etc., continue relocating their facilities to ideal locations and depths.
-The contractor continues with excavation work.
+• The franchise utilities, such as gas, power, cable, etc., are progressing towards completion of relocating facilities to their ideal locations and depths.

-• Eastbound (south option) – go south on 8th Street, east on Greenwood Avenue, north on 27th Street
+• Eastbound (south option) – go south on Eighth Street, east on Greenwood Avenue, north on 27th Street

-• Eastbound (north option) – go north on 8th Street, east on Butler Market Road and south on 27th Street
+• Eastbound (north option) – go north on Eighth Street, east on Butler Market Road and south on 27th Street

-• Westbound (south option) – go south on 27th Street, west on Greenwood Avenue, north on 8th Street
+• Westbound (south option) – go south on 27th Street, west on Greenwood Avenue, north on Eighth Street

-• Westbound (north option) – go north on 27th Street, west on Butler Market Road and south on 8th Street
+• Westbound (north option) – go north on 27th Street, west on Butler Market Road and south on Eighth Street

 Interactive Traffic Impacts Map